AnWeber/atom-htmltidy/README.md

 Or, set Setting 'File - Enabled' and create a JSON File in the project folder

-A full list of available Options: [HTML Tidy 5](http://api.html-tidy.org/tidy/quickref_5.1.25.html)
+A full list of available Options: [Tidy-HTML5](http://api.html-tidy.org/tidy/quickref_5.1.25.html)

 ## License